DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 async run(options) → Promise<Number>
 ```

+Before TestCafe runs tests, it reads settings from the `.testcaferc.json` [configuration file](../configuration-file.md) if this file exists.
+Then it applies settings specified in the programming API.
+API settings override values from the configuration file in case they differ.
+TestCafe prints information about every overridden property in the console.

 > Important!
 Make sure to keep the browser tab that is running tests active.
 Do not minimize the browser window.
 > Inactive tabs and minimized browser windows switch to a lower resource consumption mode
 > where tests are not guaranteed to execute correctly.